When shopping for a new home, you’ve likely collected a number of project brochures, each with four or more available floor plans.

 Don’t Overlook the Bedrooms

-If you have young children, you will probably want a plan where the secondary bedrooms are close to the master suite.
+If you have young children, you will probably want a plan where the secondary bedrooms are close to the primary suite.
 If you have older children, you may want more separation.
-If stairs are a problem, you might look for a plan with the master bedroom located on the first floor.
+If stairs are a problem, you might look for a plan with the primary bedroom located on the first floor.

 Check All Room Dimensions